salvat1on/horseblinders/README.md

 if a picture is not found for the article a picture of a horse wearing blinders is used

 keep in mind it takes a moment to load and refresh.

-I may add additional features in the near future like a share option
+Blue sky share option added